Today you're going to learn all the potential benefits of CBD and CBD oil.

 15. CBD Could Help with Primary Lateral Sclerosis (PLS)

-Primary lateral sclerosis (PLS) is a neuromuscular disease that causes the nerve cells that control voluntary muscle movement to degenerate and die.
-The result is that the muscles become weaker and weaker which might ultimately result in death when the breathing muscles have become too weak for example.
+The result is that the muscles become weaker and weaker.
+It can result in death when the breathing muscles have become too weak, for example.

 16. CBD Could Help with Amyotrophic Lateral Sclerosis (ALS)